chilhaps/vimms-downloader-ex/README.md

 python3 run.py
 ```

 That's it!
-The script will download all the files from the specified pages and save them to "downloading" folder, then extract to "finished" folder and delete the compressed file.
+The script will download all the files from the specified pages and save them to "finished" folder, then extract to "extracted" folder and delete the compressed file.